 Founded in 1999 as a pure internet company, bol.com doesn’t have the baggage of traditional organizations in becoming data-driven.
 The company’s advanced analyst Melissa Perotti explained, “Decision-making at bol.com is based on data first.
 The data doesn’t confirm someone’s hunch; it tells us where to go.”

 As the largest e-commerce platform in The Netherlands and Belgium, bol.com has vast amounts of data for decision-making at its fingertips.
 “We use data science in many places—our search engine and recommender systems, forecasting of sales and customer service, and our chatbot.
 We have a mature data landscape and are proud of what we have achieved so far—and we’re ready to take it all the next level.”

 Over the past two years, bol.com’s data science capability quickly matured and now the shopping platform’s next challenge is to extend this beyond its data engineers and data scientists.

-“ GoDataDriven understood how we saw our data science capability, and where we wanted to go.
-It was also really flexible in setting up the programs, so the courses were perfectly tailored to our situation, and the material was very applicable in our work.”
+“ GoDataDriven understood how we envisioned the direction to develop our data science capabilities.
+It was also really flexible in setting up the data and AI learning programs, so the courses were perfectly tailored to our situation, and the material was very applicable in our work.”